robertdavidgraham/masscan/README.md

 like  `scanrand`, `unicornscan`, and `ZMap`.
 It's more flexible, allowing arbitrary port and address ranges.

-NOTE: masscan uses a its own **custom TCP/IP stack**.
+NOTE: masscan uses its own **custom TCP/IP stack**.
 Anything other than simple port scans may cause conflict with the local TCP/IP stack.
 This means you need to either the `--src-ip` option to run from a different IP address, or use `--src-port` to configure which source ports masscan uses, then also